When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 How Do You Factory Reset with The Router Reset Button?

-Essentially, every modem uses a unique admin interface; this is not a problem because you might be able to bypass the interface entirely.
+Every modem uses a unique admin interface; this is not a problem because you can bypass the interface entirely.

 To begin with, check the sides and the back of the router.
 Most have a reset button there.
 It could be a raised and squeezable button, or you might have to use a paperclip to squeeze it.